AkpokigheMarvellous/alx-frontend/README.md

-# holbertonschool: Web: Front End
+# alx: Web: Front End

 a repository that contains programs written for the Web Stack, front-end track at Holberton School.  these projects taught me Advanced Html, Advanced CSS, Sass, how to work with Developper tools, Flexboxes...
 Simultaneously.
 The specific list of projects contained follows: